The 2nd Kankurang Festival through the eyes of Professional Photographer, Michael Lyons

 “We had stayed over at Gatwick airport the night before because it's a 3-hour drive from home and with a 6:30 flight, a little bit of a lie in, was worth it.
 (I seriously doubt his description of a ‘lie in” knowing they would need to have been at the airport very early!)

-The fight was in early which was good.
+The flight was in early which was good.
 The taxi journey was an excellent opportunity to photograph the countryside as we travelled, also time to change up some money and buy a phone sim.”

 We used Black and White Safari on our first visit as they were the company Sarah's parents had used the year before.
 The wheelchair (for daughter Georgia) was never a problem with them, we used them this time only to get us to JJB, as I knew them.
 We had to get the JJB without any concerns.
 Originally we were going by bus, but due to changes in our travel plans we just needed to reach JJB with no issues.